Following success in Lebanon, AlloTaxi expands into new markets

 - Searchable addresses through Beirut and Luanda

-- Integrate with third-party partners to increase job numbers and the customer user experience
+- Integration with third party partners to increase the number of jobs and improve the customer user experience

-Using the extensive knowledge and experience of the Sherlock Taxi team members and AlloTaxi’s expertise of the local area, a growth support plan was agreed to between both teams for the bespoke work needed to succeed past any current roadblocks AlloTaxi were experiencing.
+Using the extensive knowledge and experience of the Sherlock Taxi team members and AlloTaxi’s expertise of the local area, a growth support plan was agreed between both teams for the bespoke work needed to overcome the roadblocks that AlloTaxi were experiencing.

-At the time, the control team was manually translating and allocating jobs purely because of the dual languages (English and Arabic) used, this needed to be an automated function.
-Different elements of Sherlock Taxi Solution were customised to work in these languages and provide the ability for users to immediately flip between both languages.
-A great example is the Driver App which allows the driver to flip between an Arabic (Right to Left) interface and an English (Left to Right) interface.
-To assist the control team even further, a white-labelled web booker and both iOS and Android customer booking apps were branded into the AlloTaxi logos, language and brand colours.
+At the time, the control team was manually translating and allocating jobs due to dual languages (English and Arabic) being spoken in the city.
+This needed to be an automated function.
+Different elements of Sherlock Taxi were customised to work in both languages and provide the ability for users to immediately flick between both languages.
+A great example is the Driver App which allows the driver to flick between an Arabic (Right to Left) interface and an English (Left to Right) interface.
+To assist the control team even further, a white-labelled web booker and both iOS and Android customer booking apps were branded with AlloTaxi logos, language and brand colours.
 Through bespoke development, the web booker and app can be used in both English and Arabic, simplifying the user experience.

 With every BYOD and transportation workplace, there is a concern for fraud and security.
-AlloTaxi was no different; the drivers bought their own android device and to protect the drivers, customers, and equipment, GPS devices were installed into each and every car to be tracked through the Sherlock Taxi system.
-Unfortunately, the Beirut area suffers from a poor internet connection, by using best practices from previous experience, the Sherlock Taxi team arranged dual internet providers to create reliability, if one provider was down, the internet connection would swap over to the other provider (automatic failover) providing stability and zero communication downtime.
+AlloTaxi was no different; the drivers bought their own Android device and to protect the drivers, customers, and equipment, GPS devices were installed into each and every car to be tracked through the Sherlock Taxi system.
+Unfortunately, the Beirut area suffers from a poor internet connection, so by using best practices from previous experience, the Sherlock Taxi team arranged dual internet providers to create reliability.
+If one provider was down, the internet connection would swap over to the other provider (automatic failover) providing stability and zero communication downtime.

 Another pressing issue was the lack of listed addresses in the area.
-The controllers were conducting a ‘fuzzy search’ which told the driver where the customer was through landmarks.
+The controllers were conducting a ‘fuzzy search’ which told the driver the customer's location through use of landmarks.
 Due to the lack of the address database in Beirut, the team gathered address data from a number of sources and also changed the configuration of the standard booking process to enable controllers to make a digital record of a new address for future use.

 Due to Sherlock Taxi’s open API and ability to partner with forward-thinking technologies, AlloTaxi integrated with Taxi Butler; a simple taxi booking device for restaurants & bars, hotels, and company receptions.
 With one click from the customer, the integrated system speaks straight into Sherlock Taxi’s auto allocation module to assign a near-by available taxi – with no interaction needed until the customer meets the driver.

-In June 2014, AlloTaxi went live with the Sherlock Taxi main application, Auto Allocator, driver app, customer booking apps and web booker in Lebanon after a four-month implementation process.
+In June 2014, AlloTaxi went live with the Sherlock Taxi's core functionality, auto allocator, driver app, customer booking apps and web booker in Lebanon after a four-month implementation process.

 The bespoke development and Sherlock Taxi system were activated in a short time frame to reduce interruption.
 The team trained over 150 drivers to ensure maximum positive uptake and within six months AlloTaxi was so confident in Sherlock Taxi that it launched a new fleet of 32 vehicles into Luanda, Angola with a future vision to expand again into other cities.
 The first six months saw a 35% growth in fleet size for Beirut covering the whole Lebanese territory and supported the decision to expand into Luanda.